Adhivp/FounderMap_AI/README.md

 ### Contributing

 FounderMap AI is an open-source project.
 Contributions from the community are welcome.
-Please refer to the [contributing guidelines](CONTRIBUTING.md) for details on how to contribute to the project.

 ### License

 FounderMap AI is licensed under the MIT License.

-### Contact Information

-For any inquiries or support, please contact the development team at [support@foundermap.ai](mailto:support@foundermap.ai).